opentalk-mirrors/controller/docs/admin/core/oidc.md

 ## OIDC and User Info

-The following fields returned by the OIDC provider's `userinfo` endpoint are used by the OpenTalk Controller.
+The following fields returned by the OIDC provider's `userinfo` endpoint are used by the {{ product_name }} Controller.
 These fields differ for authentication of normal users and services.

 > Note: Previously these fields were required to be in the ID Token's claims, but the ID Token is no longer required.